 - Compliance and Ethics Professional (CCEP)®

-On graduation, you can receive both the Pharm.D. and M.S., health law and policy degrees in the same semester.
-In this program, you must complete the M.S., health law and policy within seven academic years of the original date of admission to the M.S., health law and policy program.
+On graduation, you can receive both the PharmD and Master of Studies in Law, Health Law and Compliance degrees in the same semester.
+In this program, you must complete the MS in Law within seven academic years of the original date of admission to the program.

-You will have two separate grade point averages, one for M.S., health law and policy and one for pharmacy.
-Pharmacy school ranking and percentiles will be based on only the pharmacy GPA.
-Students must maintain a 3.0 GPA in the M.S., health law and policy program to be in good standing.
-Students may not earn a grade below C in any course to progress in the M.S., health law and policy program.
-For complete details and additional M.S., health law and policy program academic policies, please refer to the M.S., health law and policy website.
-Pharmacy students no longer interested in completing the M.S., health law and policy program must communicate with the McWhorter School of Pharmacy Associate Dean for Academic Affairs.
+You will have two separate grade point averages, one for MS in Law and one for pharmacy.
+Pharmacy school ranking and percentiles will be based on the pharmacy-only GPA.
+Students must maintain a 3.0 GPA in the M.S. in Law program to be in good standing.
+Students may not earn a grade below “C” in any law course to progress in the MS in Law program.
+For complete details and additional MS in Law program academic policies, please refer to the law program’s website.
+Pharmacy students no longer interested in completing the MS in Law program must communicate with the McWhorter School of Pharmacy Associate Dean for Academic Affairs.

-You may choose to drop the M.S., health law and policy in order to earn the Pharm.D. degree earlier.
-The Cumberland School of Law will accept shared credit from the pharmacy school upon later readmission to the M.S., health law and policy program as long as the student 1) began the dual degree before graduating with the Pharm.D. degree; 2) was in good standing with the Cumberland School of Law; and 3) requests readmission to restart M.S., health law and policy course work within 18 months after Pharm.D. graduation.
+You may choose to drop the joint degree in order to earn the PharmD degree earlier.
+The Cumberland School of Law will accept shared credit from the pharmacy school upon later readmission to the MS in Law program as long as the student:

 - Interpret and evaluate cost effectiveness and outcomes studies for use in health care management decision making